Gay village: South America

-Bristol

-Old Market was declared the main gay village in Bristol, with its scene centred on West Street.
-Across the city centre, Frogmore Street in the Old City is considered the Bristol Gay Central.
-Queenshilling first opened here in 1992, although the first post-1967 gay club to open in Bristol was the Moulin Rouge on Worrall Road, Clifton, in 1970.
-The city's first Pride took place in 1977 as a fundraiser.
-Some unofficial celebrations took place in the 2000s until Bristol Pride was re-established in 2010.

-LGBT populations
+LGBTQ populations

-Top LGBT populations in Brazilian cities
+Top LGBTQ populations in Brazilian cities

 In 2009, a survey conducted by the University of São Paulo in 10 Brazilian state capitals estimated that 7.8% of Brazil's male population was gay and 2.6% was bisexual (a total of 10.4%), while 4.9% of the female population was estimated to be lesbian and 1.4% bisexual (a total of 6.3%).

 In the city of Rio de Janeiro, 19.3% of the male population was estimated to be gay or bisexual.
 Among the female population in the city of Manaus, 10.2% were estimated to be lesbian or bisexual.

-Top LGBT populations in the US
+Top LGBTQ populations in the US

-An estimated 33 to 50 percent of Palm Springs, California, are gay male or other parts of the LGBT community; this statistic makes them the largest percentage community in the US.
+An estimated 33 to 50 percent of Palm Springs, California, are gay male or other parts of the LGBTQ community; this statistic makes them the largest percentage community in the US.

 The following charts show a list of the top US cities, states, and metro areas with: